M66B/FairEmail/docs/FAQ-gl-rES.md

 * A firewall or router is blocking connections to the server
 * The host name or port number is invalid
-* There are problems with the internet connection
+* Hai problemas ca conexión a internet
-* There are problems with resolving domain names (Yandex: try to disable private DNS in the Android settings)
+* Hai problemas ao resolver os nomes de dominio (Yandex: tente desactivar a DNS privada na configuración de Android)
-* The email server is refusing to accept (external) connections
+* O servidor de email está a rexeitar conexións (externas)
-* The email server is refusing to accept a message, for example because it is too large or contains unacceptable links
+* O servidor de email está rexeitando aceptar a mensaxe, por exemplo porque é moi longo ou porque contén ligazóns que non son aceptables
-* There are too many connections to the server, see also the next question
+* Hai demasiadas conexións ao servidor, vexa tamén a seguinte pregunta

 Many public Wi-Fi networks block outgoing email to prevent spam.
 Sometimes you can workaround this by using another SMTP port.
 See the documentation of the provider for the usable port numbers.